gm4m/delsys-linux/README.md

 Dont use the sh and python file that i shared on this projects on real PCs or anybody's pc, just use it on a virtual box.

 ## Dont forget to backup
-If you lose these datas, if you using Onedrive or any backupping services then you can get your datas back.
+If you lose these datas, if you using rsync or any backupping services then you can get your datas back.

 ## Usage
 - Download/clone the py and sh file.